Champs-Élysées stage in the Tour de France

 The second part of the race is more hotly contested.
 This consists of between six and ten laps of a circuit of the Champs-Élysées, a wide partly-cobblestoned road.
-Riders try to break away from the peloton to secure victory, though as of 2020 such attempts have only resulted in a victory on six occasions (and on only three since 1979).
+Riders try to break away from the peloton to secure victory, though as of 2025 such attempts have only resulted in a victory on seven occasions (and on only four since 1979).
 On the other occasions (except 1989, when the final stage was a time-trial), the winner has come from a mass sprint and has therefore typically been a specialist sprinter.
 At times this means that the final stage has settled the points classification, which is usually won by a sprinter.

 Between 2014 and 2016, the course was also used for La Course by Le Tour de France, a women's one-day race.
 The first edition of Tour de France Femmes in 2022 also used the course, as the first stage of the race.